BSc (Hons) Children's Nursing and Social Work

 Still want more?

-If you have any questions you would like to ask the programme team about this course, please contact:
+If you have any questions you would like to ask the programme leader about this course, please contact:

-- Brenda Roberts, Faculty of Health and Social Care, Edge Hill University, Ormskirk Campus, Lancashire, L39 4QP
+- David Rootes, Faculty of Health and Social Care, Edge Hill University, Ormskirk Campus, Lancashire, L39 4QP

 Browse Course Information